-The Oregon Health & Science University (OHSU) Library, the largest health sciences library in Oregon, serves the faculty, staff and students of OHSU, as well as health professionals and residents of the State of Oregon.
-The OHSU Library supports the Schools of Dentistry, Medicine, and Nursing; College of Pharmacy; OHSU Healthcare; and related programs.
-The OHSU Library staff provides services in support of teaching, research and patient care.
-Library services are offered through the web and at the OHSU Library in the Biomedical Information Communication Center (BICC), the Collaborative Life Sciences Building (CLSB) and the OHSU Historical Collections & Archives in the Old Library.
-Collections are housed in the OHSU Library, the CLSB and the Old Library.
-The OHSU Library partners with the Isabel MacDonald Library at the Oregon National Primate Research Center to offer services and collections to the OHSU community.
+The Oregon Health & Science University (OHSU) Library is the largest health sciences library in Oregon.
+We support teaching, research and patient care.
+We serve OHSU faculty, staff and students in Dentistry, Medicine, Nursing, Pharmacy, Public Health and many other healthcare programs, as well as Oregon health professionals and residents.
+We offer library services and access to our collections through the web and at the OHSU Library in the Biomedical Information Communication Center (BICC), the Robertson Life Sciences Building (RLSB), and the OHSU Historical Collections & Archives in the Old Library (Auditorium).
+We partner with the Isabel MacDonald Library to offer services and collections on the OHSU West Campus.

 The Library Administration department oversees budgeting, purchasing, travel arrangements, contracting, facilities, and human resources for the Library and coordinates with internal OHSU departments as needed.